breatheco-de/content/src/content/lesson/what-is-front-end-development.md

 ---
-title: "Intro to Front-End Web Development"
+title: "Intro to What is Front-End Development"
-subtitle: "Front-end is all about using the power of code to generate HTML and CSS dynamically.
+subtitle: "What is Front-end development is all about using the power of code to generate HTML and CSS dynamically.
 Let the computer code while you sleep."
 cover: "https://ucarecdn.com/092d375f-89c9-4cc9-8aa7-8cc4d1230179/"
 textColor: "white"
 date: "2018-05-11"